Livia020799/Fundamentals-of-Data-Science/README.md

 ### **Exam Score and Project Usage**

-**This project (plus the assignments) received a perfect score of 30 cum laude out of 30 on the final exam.** Feel free to use it as a reference if you are planning to take the exam in the upcoming years.<br>
+**This project (plus the assignments and the final exam) received a perfect score of 30 cum laude out of 30 on the final exam.** Feel free to use it as a reference if you are planning to take the exam in the upcoming years.<br>
 Please do not hesitate to contact me if you need further explanations or encounter any issues with the materials.